flohansen/antlr-performance-test/README.md

 ## Conclusion
 It is evident that the handwritten approach significantly outperforms the generated one in terms of speed.
-In this relatively simple experiment, using ANTLR4 to generate the lexer and parser results in evaluations that are approximately 20 times slower, which is quite substantial.
+In this relatively simple experiment, using ANTLR4 to generate the lexer and parser results in parsing which is approximately 20 times slower, which is quite substantial.
 This performance difference is particularly critical when speed is a non-functional requirement.
 The reason for this performance difference may stem from the abstraction levels employed by ANTLR4, which are designed to support robust code generation across a wide range of use cases.
+The evaluation speed is approximately the same.

 On the other hand, while the handwritten implementation offers better performance, the development time required to create a lexer and parser from scratch can be considerably higher.
 This challenge becomes even more pronounced as the complexity of the language increases, making the manual approach less feasible for more intricate projects.

+For applications where the parsing speed does not really matter, using ANTLR4 seems to be a good alternative due to the better maintainability and development speed.

 ## Contributing